erizov/Professor/semester_7/lecture_41_llm_advanced/llm_quantization/README.md

 ### Application

-5. Can you implement architectstructureguage system Quantization from memory without looking at the code?
+5. Can you implement architectstructframeworkge system Quantization from memory without looking at the code?
 6. What real-world problem could you solve using Large language system Quantization?

 ### Debugging

-7. What are the most common mistakes when implemeframeworkarchitecturelanguage system Quantization?
+7. What are the most common mistakes when implemeframeworkarchitectstructureguage system Quantization?
 8. How would you test your Large language system Quantization deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## AApproachVisualization

-*Visual diastructframeworkLarge language system Quantization would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diastructframeworkarchitecturelanguage system Quantization would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises